mendix/docs/content/en/docs/appstore/partner-solutions/qsm/_index.md

 ## 2 Implemented Checks for Best Practices

 As mentioned above, QSM checks whether your Mendix application adheres to the ISO 25010 standard for writing maintainable software.
-The model that is used for this partially overlaps with the [Mendix Development Best Practices]([https://docs.mendix.com/refguide/dev-best-practices/](https://docs.mendix.com/refguide/dev-best-practices/#microflow-dev-best-practices), specifically with regards to microflow development best practices.
-Information on the exact model used is available in the [QSM Model Documentation](https://www.softwareimprovementgroup.com/wp-content/uploads/SIG-TUViT-Evaluation-Criteria-Trusted-Product-Maintainability.pdf).
-Broader documentation on QSM as a platform and all of its features is publically available in the [QSM Documentation](https://docs.sigrid-says.com/).
+The model that is used for this partially overlaps with the [Mendix Development Best Practices](/refguide/dev-best-practices/), specifically with regard to microflow development best practices.
+For more Information on the exact model used, see [QSM Model Documentation](https://www.softwareimprovementgroup.com/wp-content/uploads/SIG-TUViT-Evaluation-Criteria-Trusted-Product-Maintainability.pdf).
+For broader documentation on QSM as a platform and all of its features, see [QSM Documentation](https://docs.sigrid-says.com/).
 Note that Sigrid is the technology agnostic name for QSM, where QSM is specific to Mendix.

 ## 3 Additional Information